tingtron/hiring-engineers/blog/blog.md

 Applying the same load testing as shown (earlier)[#load-testing], we determine the saturation point as such when errors first start to appear.

-Then we excute the pre- and post- saturation load tests with different metrics tags, which will help in visualization:
+Then we execute the pre- and post- saturation load tests with different metrics tags, which will help in visualization:

  * Lower load rate (before saturation), with tag: `load_rate: low`